 What is a romance scam?

 Romance scams take place on dating sites and social media channels.
-Scammers create fake profiles using stolen photographs and made-up identities, they they develop an online relationship victims, often grooming them until establishing a seemingly real connection.
+Scammers create fake profiles using stolen photographs and made-up identities, then they develop an online relationship with a victim, often grooming them until a seemingly real connection is established.
 Once a personal connection is made, the scammer starts to ask for money.
 The story behind why they need the money will be very convincing, but provide very little detail, making it impossible to verify the story.

 Here are some signs of a romance scam: